wp-plugins/affiliates/readme.txt

 == Changelog ==

+= 2.4.3 =
+* Fixed missing translation domain on label in registration form.
+* Fixed translation of submit button not taken into account.

 = 2.4.2 =
 * Added captcha filters affiliates_captcha_get and affiliates_captcha_validate.
 * Replaced use of deprecated ereg_replace with preg_replace.